jthlim/jeff-phrasing/README.md

 as: `I really doesn't wanted`.

 This phrasing dictionary automatically matches tenses and verb forms, which makes it easier to learn and memorize.
-You can write phrases such
+You can write the following phrases in a single stroke:
-as:
- `He shouldn't really go`
+* `He shouldn't really go`
- `He really goes`
+* `He really goes`

 Many decisions on the word choices were taken from statistical data and Google Books N-gram Viewer.